hlaueriksson/conductofcode.io/_posts/2017-04-30-serverless-with-azure-functions.md

 * [CommandQuery.Sample.AzureFunctions](https://github.com/hlaueriksson/CommandQuery/tree/master/sample/CommandQuery.Sample.AzureFunctions)

 When I was writing the code specific to Azure Functions, I needed to add dependencies.
-It make sense to depend on the same assembly versions as the Azure Functions hosting environment use.
+It makes sense to depend on the same assembly versions as the Azure Functions hosting environment use.
-Therefore I ended up creating a project to gather that information.
+Therefore, I ended up creating a project to gather that information.

 ## AzureFunctionsInfo